After a Life-Threatening Diagnosis...What's Next? A New Approach to Improve Healing Potential, Communications, and Life Quality

 This easy to read manual is invaluable reading following a life-threatening medical diagnosis.
 It is a comprehensive, clear and concise guide which can help reduce stress and improve healing potential.
 Written by a Registered Nurse (ret) who worked in the USA, UK, and Australia, she discusses why expressing fears soon after diagnosis can be beneficial for healing.

 - Whatever the diagnosis, Cancer, Heart Attack, Stroke, Parkinson’s Disease, etc., you, your family, friends and colleagues will have worries and fears about your future.
 Reducing fears and stress early on gives more positive room for healing.

-- Doctors and Nurses, learn how to talk openly with your patients about their fears; as a healing opportunity rather than being negative.
+- This manual is indispensable for Doctors and Nurses, encouraging them to learn why and how discussing fears early on is a positive healing opportunity rather than being negative.